hbctraining/Intro-to-shell-flipped/lessons/02_wildcards_shortcuts.md

 2. List all of the files in `/bin` that contain the letter 'a'
 3. List all of the files in `/bin` that end with the letter 'o'

-BONUS: List all of the files in `/bin` that contain the letter 'a' or 'c'.
+BONUS: Using one command list all of the files in `/bin` that contain either 'a' or 'c'.

 ****

 ### Shortcuts

 There are some very useful shortcuts that you should also know about.

+#### Home directory or "~"

 Dealing with the home directory is very common.
 In shell, the tilde character, "~", is a shortcut for your home directory.
-Let's first navigate to the `raw_fastq`
+Let's first navigate to the `raw_fastq` directory (try to use tab completion here!):
-directory:

 ```bash
 $ cd